UML-Cyber-Security/CCDC_Web_Security_Event/Task Documents/Task6 - Access Control Lists/Task6.md

-# Task 6 - Access Control Lists Walkthrough
+# Task 6 - Access Control Lists

 // Story
 * Now that our connection to the site is secure using Transport Layer Security (TLS) through the <PROXY's> proxy we would like